Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Towards generic realisations

 We note that $\H\otimes\I^\ast/{\approx}$ is infinite if $\H$ has at least one non-trivial link $\rho_e$, for which $\mathrm{image}(\rho_e) \strictsubset A_{\iota_2(e)}$: for $a \in A_{\iota_2(e)} \setminus \mathrm{image}(\rho_e)$ and $w_i = (e^{-1}e)^i$ ($i$-fold concatenation in $\I^\ast$), the elements $(a,w_i)$ will be pairwise inequivalent w.r.t.\ $\approx$.

-\paragraph*{Inverse semigroup structure.} Looking at the natural action of $\I^\ast$ on the amalgamation pattern $\H/\I$, as discussed less formally above, we may regard the inverse semigroup generated by the $\rho_e$ as an inverse sub-semigroup of the full inverse semigroup of all partial bijections on the universe $H$ of $\H$.
-The latter is known as the \emph{symmetric inverse semigroup} on that set, in analogy with the \emph{symmetric group} of all global bijections~\cite{Lawson}.
+\paragraph*{Inverse semigroup structure.} To put the natural action of $\I^\ast$ on the amalgamation pattern $\H/\I$ on a more formal footing we regard the inverse semigroup generated by the $\rho_e$ as an inverse sub-semigroup of the full inverse semigroup of all partial bijections on the universe $H$ of $\H$.
+The latter is known as the \emph{symmetric inverse semigroup} on that set, in analogy with the \emph{symmetric group} of all global bijections, cf.~\cite{Lawson}.

 \bD The \emph{symmetric inverse semigroup} associated with a set $X$ is the inverse semigroup $I(X) = \bigl( \mathrm{part}(X,X), \cdot \bigr)$ consisting of all partial bijections of $X$ with the binary operation of (partial) composition: for $\rho_i \in \mathrm{part}(X,X)$, the product $\rho_1 \cdot \rho_2$ (typically also denoted $\rho_2 \circ \rho_1$) is the composition whose domain is $\mathrm{dom}(\rho_1 \cdot \rho_2) = \mathrm{dom}(\rho_1) \cap \rho_1^{-1} (\mathrm{dom}(\rho_2)) = \rho_1^{-1} (\mathrm{image}(\rho_1) \cap \mathrm{dom}(\rho_2))$. \eD